frequency-chain/metadata-portal/README.md

 This flow is important for all users who want to always have the latest metadata in their signing devices to parse and sign their transactions right away.

 - Cron job
-  - runs everyday at 0:00 UTC and checks every known network for the latest metadata version
+  - runs every N hours and checks every known network for the latest metadata version
   - If any network has a new version of metadata that has not yet been published on the Metadata Portal
-    - automatically generates signed metadata and spec QR codes
+    - generates unsigned metadata QR code
     - creates new pull request to the repo
-    - sends notification to a Matrix channel (optional)
+    - sends notification to a Matrix channel
+- Release manager
+  - checkouts pull request's branch locally
+  - runs `make signer` locally to sign new metadata using his signing air-gapped device
+  - commit and push changes to the same branch
 - Owner of the repository
-  - accepts and merges the pull request
+  - accept and merge the PR
 - Github action is triggered to regenerate and re-deploy the Github Page

 ### 2. Showing manually uploaded and signed QR codes via PRs